Matty-El/trail-running-uk/README.md

 Issues discovered during compatibility testing:

--   The parallax effect does not work on iOS devices so a decision was made to remove this so that there is a consitent experience across devices.
+-   The parallax effect does not work on iPhones and iPads so a decision was made to remove this so that there is a consitent experience across devices.
--   .......

 #### Performance, Accessibility, Best Practice and SEO Testing

 The website has been tested using the Google Developer Tools Lighthouse feature for both mobile and desktop.
+Performance issues were identified with both desktop and particularly mobile performance - these issues will need to be addressed in future.

 **Desktop:**